-Ownership of land or natural resources itself does not require a licence; however, performing a project or exploitation over such land or natural resources may require the prior obtainment of certain authorisations or licences granted by national or local public administrations, depending in particular on the size and relevance of the project.
+Ownership of land or natural resources itself does not require a licence; however, performing a project or exploitation over such land or natural resources may require the prior obtainment of certain authorisations or licences granted by national (e.g. the Environmental Impact Assessment ("Avaluació d'Impacte Ambiental") Licence) or local public administrations, depending in particular on the size and relevance of the project.